gooty12/gooty12.github.io/my-fitness-challenge.md

 precisely, to workout 6.5 out of 7 days (on average) in a week.
 Initially, I wondered how can one possibly be so consistent for so long, but fast forward to today, I did better than that - worked out __every single day__ for an year now.
-There've been new years celebrations, assignment deadlines, interviews, parties and a dozen Indian festivals in this period but nothing stopped me from making it to gym.
+There've been new year celebrations, assignment deadlines, interviews, parties and a dozen Indian festivals in this period but nothing stopped me from making it to gym.
 I'm extremely happy and slightly proud about that!

 ## Motivation behind
 I had already been a regular at my gym for almost 18 months by the time I started this challenge.
-During this period I've noticed a lot of changes in me.
+During this period I've noticed a lot of change in me.
 I started eating clean, consumed lots of fruits and vegetables, developed a strict daily routine, lost a lot of weight, looked fit and slim, became more driven, hardworking and disciplined.
 In a way my entire lifestyle changed.
 So, when I